-This is a common question we hear from Memphis athletes, especially runners-
+This is a common question we hear from Memphis athletes, especially runners.

 Usually, the pattern we see is that the athlete has experienced consistent Achilles pain and has seen someone who recommends that they wear a boot to decrease what they suspect is inflammation by immobilizing the whole foot.
 Sometimes they wear the boot for 3-4 weeks, sometimes it's longer and closer to 6-8 weeks.
 Sometimes their foot feels better in the boot, sometimes it doesn't.

-After the boot comes off and they try to get back into running, the pain instantly comes back.
-By the time runners come to see us for physical therapy, much time and energy have been wasted with no real change, and they're understandably very frustrated by the entire process.
+By the time runners come to see us for Achilles pain treatment in Memphis, much time and energy have been wasted with no real change, and they're understandably very frustrated by the entire process.

 Most of the time the goal of wearing a boot is to decrease inflammation because a practitioner assumed that the pain is from tendinitis (inflammation of the Achilles tendon,) and that immobilizing the foot will help decrease inflammation.